njdelapaz/kings-market-databases-project/README.md

 - Files in `migrations/` are kept as **documentation only** for the SQL optimization sprint.
 - Do not execute those files directly unless the team explicitly changes workflow.

+## to run cloud proxy
+download cloud proxy to somewhere run it with this: `.\cloud-sql-proxy.exe kings-market-491600:us-east4:kings-market-db --port 3306`